 To lead by example Comptroller Mychajliw’s first hard hitting review was of his own department: the Office of Erie County Comptroller.
 The top to bottom review revealed troubling inefficiencies.
 Numerous reforms were implemented to clean up the department, and a CPA was hired to lead the Audit Division for the first time since 1986.

 The people of Erie County first elected 40-year-old Stefan I. Mychajliw Erie County Comptroller on November 6th, 2012 to complete the remaining year left on a vacated term.
 Comptroller Mychajliw won re-election to a full four-year term on November 5th, 2013.
-He is the proud father of eight-year-old Mia Theresa Mychajliw, a third-grade student.
+He is the proud father of nine-year-old Mia Theresa Mychajliw, a fourth-grade student.